kahnpoint/odysslay/readme.md

 This project is intended not as something worth reading, but more of as a statement on what the future of education might look like.
 The cost of mass-produced text is heading straight for zero, so hopefully we can leverage it to improve communications with people different than ourselves.
 All 19,000 rhyming lines cost less than $1 and took a little over an hour to generate.

-The final product is far from perfect, but there are definitely some funny bits.
+The final product is far from perfect, but there are definitely some funny bits, including: (in no particular order)
 ```
 This tale's got drama, it's got suspense
 It's got more twists than a TikTok dance